Citrus-Software/tangerine-docs/docs/developer/api.md

     print(nodeName)

 ```
-As a result you will see in your tangerine's console :
+As a result you will see in your Tangerine's console :
 ```
 camera:cam
 character_n01_zhi_xuan:zhi_xuan